riboseinc/jekyll-theme-open-project/README.md

     $ bundle exec jekyll serve --host mysite.local --port 4000

-This assumes you have mysite.local mapped in your hosts file, otherwise omit --host and it’ll use “localhost” as domain name.
+This assumes you have mysite.local mapped in your hosts file, otherwise omit --host and it'll use "localhost" as domain name.

 ## Configuration